 Clips of Garrison's safety keynote at BST Safety In Action Conference 2014

 Months after our general managers' meeting, I continue to get calls from our folks who were in attendance asking if we can get Garrison Wynn to come back.
 Garrison's message, combined with his unique, upbeat and entertaining delivery, was the perfect combination to reach every person in that room.
 OXY

 Garrison was able to get through to our people like no one else.
 We thought we knew it all; we were wrong.
 Chevron

 Safety Program Descriptions

-Click here to download Garrison's safety program onesheet (PDF) for the keynote "Influencing Safety"
+Click here to download safety speaker Garrison Wynn's "onesheet" (PDF) for the keynote "Influencing Safety".

 Garrison's presentation can be tailored to focus on what's most important to your group.
 Motivation, safety, communication and success tools mixed the way you like it.
 Below are segments that can be used to build a customized 30-minute to 1hr session.

 - What really motivates people to be safe: The truth about influence

 - How to get people to listen to you